 To prevent catching a cold or flu, you can consider getting a flu shot.
 Most universities offer this to students for free, or for no more than $20 – you just need to provide your Overseas Student Health Cover (OSHC) card.
 In addition, practise healthy habits such as keeping your hands clean and avoiding close contact with others who may be sick.

-If you do end up getting sick this winter, the best thing you can do is stay home.
+If you do end up getting sick, the best thing you can do is stay home.
 Going out and exerting yourself when all your body needs is to rest will significantly increase your recovery time.
 Plus, you’ll risk making other people sick.
 Visit your GP or local pharmacist for advice on what to do when you’re feeling unwell.

 Although winter in Australia tends to bring more rain (unless you’re in the north, where it’s the dry season), the colder temperatures can often leave you dehydrated.
 There’s science backing this up, but for a lot of us, it just means noticing that our skin is a lot drier than it usually is.